MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_mpio_pass_through_path_ex.md

 ### -field MpioPathId

 The <b>PathID</b> for the real LUN.
 This value can be obtained by using a WMI request for the PDO_INFORMATION that is associated with the real LUN.
 This value is set only if MPIO_IOCTL_FLAG_USE_PATHID is set.

-####### - Flags.In the following table, either the first or the second flag must be set, but not both.
-The third flag may or may not be set independent of the first two.

-########### - Flags.Flag
-Meaning

-MPIO_IOCTL_FLAG_USE_PATHID

-The real LUN is specified in terms of the supplied MpioPathId member.
-Either this flag or MPIO_IOCTL_FLAG_USE_SCSIADDRESS must be set, but not both.

-MPIO_IOCTL_FLAG_USE_SCSIADDRESS

-The real LUN is specified in terms of the supplied PortNumber member and the PathId and TargetId members of storage address with the embedded SCSI_PASS_THROUGH_EX structure.
-These values are obtained by using a WMI request for the PDOSCSI_ADDR that is associated with the real LUN.
-This flag or MPIO_IOCTL_FLAG_USE_PATHID must be set, but not both.

-MPIO_IOCTL_FLAG_INVOLVE_DSM

-The claiming DSM should choose the real LUN.

 ## -remarks